Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

-As you all know jigsaws manly are used for cutting curves and other funny irregular shapes.
+As you all know jigsaws mainly are used for cutting curves and other funny irregular shapes.
 What about cutting straight lines?
-You usually would use a circular saw or table saw but what if you only got a jigsaw?
+You usually would use a circular saw or table saw, but what if you only got a jigsaw?

 In this short post, I’m going to show you how to use a jigsaw to cut a straight line and what to pay attention to.
 I’m going to tell you what blade to use for the best results and what mistakes to avoid when cutting a straight line.

 What jigsaw to use to cut a straight line?

 An old, and I mean old, like 40-year-old jigsaw just won’t cut it.
 Why?
 Because it was only in 1990 manufacturers introduced guide bearings in consumer jigsaws.